AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 ---
-description: Read this article to know how to download Captivate Prime Learner app for smartphones and tablets.
+description: Read this article to know how to download Learning Manager Learner app for smartphones and tablets.
 Learn how to consume courses using your mobile or tablet.
 jcr-language: en_us
 title: Learner App for mobiles and tablets
 contentowner: manochan